cookietriestoprogram/csarch2s14group9documentation/README.md

 ### Before Booth Setup
 ![Empty table before booth setup](setup1.jpg)
-- Initially, booth setup proved challenging as lighter components were at risk of getting blown away in the AC draft.
+- Initially, booth setup proved challenging as lighter components were at risk of getting blown away.

 ![Setting up the booth](setup2.jpg)
 - In this image, our team can be seen setting up the booth.
 To address the challenge of lighter components, we improvised by taping them onto a board that already had descriptions.
 This allowed us to secure the components and prevent them from being displaced.